icing/mod_md/README.md

 # mod_md - Let's Encrypt for Apache

-This repository contains `mod_md`, a module for Apache httpd that adds support for Let's Encrypt (and other ACME CAs).
+This repository contains `mod_md`, a module for Apache httpd that helps you to manage your domains.

 Here, you find version 2 of the Apache Module.
 Apache 2.4.x ships with version 1.1.x.
 For a documentation of that version, [head over to the Apache documentation](https://httpd.apache.org/docs/2.4/mod/mod_md.html).

+## What is it good for?

+`mod_md` does two things:

+1. Provide ***SSL certificates*** for your domains (virtualhosts) from Let's Encrypt (or another Certificate Authority that supports the ACME protocol, rfc 8555)
+2. Offer robust ***OCSP Stapling*** of SSL certificates which is important for fast page loads in modern browsers.

+Both functions work well together, but you can use one without the other.
+This is important for people who get their server certificates by other means.
+Read the HowTos about stapling for more information.

+## Index

   - [HowTos](#howtos):
     * [Add a new `https:` Host](#how-to-add-a-new-host)